varnish/varnish-wiki/source/content/tutorials/varnish/varnish_ubuntu.rst

 .. literalinclude:: /content/examples/default_vcl.vcl
 	:language: VCL

-The value of .host by default is localhost.
-It should be replace with the fully qualified host name or IP address (typically a webserver) and listen port of the Varnish backend or origin server; that is, the server providing the content Varnish will accelerate.
+The value of .host is localhost by default.
+It should be replaced with the fully qualified host name or IP address (typically a web server) and listen port of the Varnish backend or origin server; that is, the server providing the content Varnish will accelerate.

-The value of .port should be replaced with the webserver's listening port, for example 8080 as shown below.
+The value of .port should be replaced with the web server's listening port, for example 8080 as shown below.

 .. literalinclude:: /content/examples/default_vcl_2.vcl